The Business Value of A/B Testing

 He is the author of the book "Statistical Methods in Online A/B Testing", of white papers on statistical analysis of A/B tests, and has been a speaker at conferences, seminars, and courses.
 Georgi has been distinguished as a winner in the Data & Analytics category of the 2024 Experimentation Thought Leadership Awards.

 This entry was posted in A/B testing, Conversion optimization and tagged , , , , , , .
 Bookmark the permalink.
-Trackbacks are closed, but you can post a comment.
+Both comments and trackbacks are currently closed.

 Take your user testing program to the next level with the most comprehensive book on A/B testing statistics.